 13) An Endless Summer of Great Weather

 Everyone knows that Florida is HOT with the average annual temperature being just about 80 degrees.
-Yes of course the summer months are quite warm but when you are sipping a frozen drink while lounging on a sandy beach when staying at the brand new Margaritaville Hollywood Beach Resort, you won’t even notice the the heat.
+Yes of course the summer months are quite warm but when you are sipping a frozen drink while lounging on a sandy beach when staying at the Margaritaville Hollywood Beach Resort, you won’t even notice the the heat.

 Just about anywhere in Florida the water temperature in the Atlantic Ocean and Gulf of Mexico stays above 80 degrees during the summer months.
 So anywhere from Pensacola Beach to Key West, you won’t feel a chill when entering the water.